saumyap24/AWS_Cloud_Practitioner_Exam_Notes/Compute/compute.md

     - <b> ECS Fargate </b>
         - <i> A serverless orchestration container service </i>
-        - Same as ECS but <u> expects to pay-on-demand per running container  </u>
+        - Same as ECS but <ins> expects to pay-on-demand per running container  </ins>
         - With ECS have to keep a EC2 server running even if no containers are running
         - AWS manages the underlying sever, so you don't have to scale or upgrade the EC2 server